-In addition to teaching on a number of courses for undergraduate, Master's and doctoral students, Brian also designs and delivers some of the Communicating Science Successfully workshops.
-He also teaches on and designs materials for the summer pre-sessional programme.
+In addition to teaching on courses for undergraduate, Master's and Doctoral students, he also teaches on the summer Pre-sessional programme.
 This programme is designed to help international students prepare for post-graduate study at Imperial.

-His professional interests include, genre analysis and discourse communities, particularly in terms of how students become expert writers within their discipline.
-Other professional interests include research around online learning, promoting effective interaction in the virtual classroom.
+His professional interests include: genre analysis and discourse communities, particularly in terms of how students become expert writers within their discipline.
+Other professional interests include research around online learning, promoting effective interaction in the

-Brian has over 20 years’ experience teaching EAP in a higher education context.
-Before joining Imperial in 2015 he worked at London Metropolitan University and University of the Arts.
-He also taught photographic theory and practice at Goldsmiths University.
+Brian has over 21 years’ experience teaching EAP in a higher education context.
+Before joining Imperial in 2015 he taught at London Metropolitan University and University of the Arts.
+He has also taught photographic theory and practice at Goldsmiths College.
 He is a published journalist, travel writer and photographer.
-Brian also has a background in creative writing.
-Prior to moving to the UK in 1998, Brian taught general English in Italy and Argentina for many years.
+Prior to moving to the UK in 1998, he taught General English in Italy and Argentina for many years.
 A keen gardener and cook, he is the current chair of the Lamlash Allotments in London.

 Recent Conference Presentations